ten7/handbook.ten7.com/_pages/04_ourbenefits.md

 ## Parental Leave

 As a new parent, it’s important that you have time to spend with the new addition to your family.
-That’s why all new parents who’ve worked at TEN7 for 180 days may take two weeks paid parental leave.
-How you schedule the two weeks around the birth or adoption is up to you.
-You may then use accumulated PTO, Short Term Disability or your state's parental leave benefit for additional paid time off, up to 12 weeks in total.
+That’s why all new parents who’ve worked at TEN7 for 180 days may take four weeks paid parental leave.
+How you schedule the four weeks around the birth or adoption is up to you.
+You may then use accumulated PTO or your state's parental leave benefit for additional paid time off, up to 12 weeks in total.

 Requests for Parental Leave **must be made in writing** to the CEO and the Director of Operations.
 You should indicate the length of leave you’re requesting, including the dates you plan to be away.